2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: Tsunami

 Tsunamis are most frequently caused by earthquakes, while those caused by volcanic eruptions are rare.
 Fewer than 100 volcanic tsunamis were recorded in the prior two centuries.
 According to an official at GNS Science, the suspected cause of the tsunami was an undersea eruption that destroyed part of the island on 14 January.
 This allowed seawater to fill the volcanic vent, causing another undersea explosion the next day.
 The explosion was so huge that it penetrated through the overlying seawater and triggered the tsunami.

+Importantly, the atmospheric waves caused by the explosion coupled to the ocean, generating additional tsunamis at large distances from the volcano; volcanic tsunamis normally do not reach far from the edifice.
 Tsunami forecast models and alert systems which were intended to work for earthquake-generated tsunamis failed to consider the effects of the shockwaves on the tsunami as it radiated outwards.
 Shockwaves from the eruption caused abnormally high waves along the coasts of Peru and Japan.
-The tsunami waves also struck the coasts earlier than had been forecasted.
+The tsunami waves also struck the coasts earlier than had been forecast.

 Oceania

 As a result of the eruption, a 1.2 m tsunami struck the Tongan capital Nukuʻalofa.
 Tide gauges in the city recorded waves 1.5–2 m in height.
 Videos posted on the Internet showed a series of waves hitting the shore and homes, sweeping away debris.
 Other videos show ashfall and a cloud of ash obscuring the sun.
 According to a resident in the Tongan capital, a series of initial smaller explosions was heard.
 It was followed by a tsunami approximately 15 minutes later.
 The first wave was said to be the largest.
 A long white wave was observed out at sea approaching the coast.
 Three waves reportedly struck the coast.
 In the wake of the tsunami, King Tupou VI was evacuated from the Royal Palace and traffic jams formed as locals fled inland or to higher ground.
+Run-ups of 3–5 m were found in the capital after a survey.